 Slow cooked rack of lamb though?
 No worries. the cooking method won't work with beef, and pork is questionable, but lamb and goat, with their small structure and great ratio of intramuscular fat, are a dream cooked low and slow, especially after they've been massaged down with dried bolete or porcini mushrooms (like in my mushroom rub recipe that uses Suillus.)

-I’m talking about slooow roasting, and, specifically the magic of slow roasting in parchment, which holds in moisture while still allowing some browning, maillard reaction-ing, and development of all the delicious flavor compounds that make a roast chicken finger-licking good.
+I'm talking about slow roasting, specifically slow roasting in parchment, which holds in moisture while still allowing some browning, maillard reaction, and development of all the delicious flavors that make a roast chicken good.
 Trust me, if you like crispy browned, roasted, tender meat things, you and yours will play fight club for the last mushroom-crusted rib chop.

 Here's the secret.
 Roast a regular rack of lamb, and you're going to get (hopefully) a perfectly cooked loin eye, with the meat on the bone having to be gnawed off if it hasn't been frenched (not necessarily a bad thing).
 Chances are, if you're buying local lamb, or lamb you raised yourself, it probably isn't frenched.